gnodi/danf/README.md

 ###Why?

-The main goal of this framework is to help you organize, rationalize and homogenize your javascript code (website, api, ...) on both the server (nodejs) and client (browser) sides.
+The main goal of this full-stack framework is to help you organize, rationalize and homogenize your javascript code (website, api, ...) on both the server (nodejs) and client (browser) sides.

 ###Which features of this framework can help me to realize that?